-A film of transformative power, provocation and no commercial potential whatsoever, “Waiting for Sancho” redefines the making-of film -- usually a long-form commercial, but here a real artistic inquiry and celebration of itself.
+A film of transformative power, provocation and no commercial potential whatsoever, “Waiting for Sancho” redefines the making-of film — usually a long-form commercial, but here a real artistic inquiry and celebration of itself.
 Festival play, which has already been healthy, will continue, given the film’s unusual gestation and subject matter and what it says about observational cinema.